Meet the Training Team

 Dr Bianca Forrester

-Bianca (she/her) is the DiSS training program manager and clinical lead and is a senior lecturer in the department.
-She has been involved in the program since 2016 when she was engaged as an education consultant to develop the curriculum alongside Lena Sanci.
-A training facilitator since the first training term, she was engaged by the Department of Education (DET) to lead implementation workshops and to develop program guidelines, in the first two years of the program.
+Bianca is the training program manager and has been involved in the DiSS program since the first schools were onboarded in 2016.
+She has been an education consultant and training facilitator since the first training term and was engaged to lead implementation workshops and to develop program guidelines, in the first two years of the program.
 Bianca is an adolescent health specialising GP living and working in regional Victoria and is the GP at North Geelong Secondary School.
-She is an experienced education facilitator, and clinical lecturer at UoM and Deakin and is the clinical lead of innovation and learning at Western Victoria Primary Health Network (WVPHN).
-In Western Victoria, she leads the Population Health clinical network and is a member of the Barwon South West Interim Regional Body for Victoria’s Mental Health and Wellbeing reform agenda.
+She is an experienced education facilitator, clinical lecturer at UoM and Deakin and runs Project ECHO education sessions through the West Vic PHN in response to the COVID19 Pandemic.

 Dr Ann-Maree Duncan